Honor Code Violations

 - All appeals are made to the Judicial Council by the accused student.

 - The student must present the request for an appeal to the Judicial Council within fourteen (14) calendar days following the decision of the Honor and Ethics Council.
 The appeal should be directed to the Secretary of the Judicial Council.

 - Grounds for appeal from a decision of the Honor and Ethics Council are:

 (1.)
 Sufficiency of the evidence to support the decision,

 (4.)
 Procedural errors that significantly impact the outcome.

 - When an appeal hearing is held by the Judicial Council, the presiding officer from the Honor and Ethics Council hearing panel (or the presiding officer’s designee) will appear at the appeal hearing as spokesperson for the panel.

 Records and Reporting

 - Recordings and records of academic cases are maintained in the Office of the Dean of the College.
-Audio recordings will be maintained for the academic year coincident with the incident.
+Audio recordings (for in-person hearings) and video recordings (for online hearings) will be maintained for the academic year coincident with the incident.
 Records for qualifying cases will be expunged upon a student’s graduation.

-- No member of the Honor and Ethics Council or the Board of Investigators and Advisors may make any statement, public or private, pertaining to a student conduct case.
+- No member of the Honor and Ethics Council or the Student Conduct Advisors may make any statement, public or private, pertaining to a student conduct case.